genestack/user-docs/docs/user-guide/quick-start/consumer-api.md

 and *Retrieve a single study object by ID (accession)* `GET /api/as-user/studies/{id}`, among others.

 ![Study SPoT](quick-start-images/study-spot.png)
+<figcaption>View of the Study SPoT as User endpoints.
+This section contains endpoints to retrieve study metadata</figcaption>

 ### Select the endpoint of interest